PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 - A collection of reusable patterns for Knowledge Architecture, AI Content Operations, and Knowledge Governance

 The focus is not on model implementation, but on the systems and processes that enable AI agents to operate reliably.

 ---

+## How each project stage mirrors real production work

+Each subproject is designed to reflect how AI-ready knowledge systems are developed and governed within real organizations.

+Rather than focusing on model implementation, each stage addresses a distinct capability required to operate AI systems reliably:

+- Knowledge is structured into reusable, AI-ready assets
+- Agent behavior is guided through explicit workflows rather than implicit reasoning
+- Quality is measured using standardized evaluation frameworks
+- Content is governed through repeatable operational processes
+- Schemas, governance, and documentation evolve alongside the system
+- Trade-offs, assumptions, and limitations are documented as first-class design artifacts

+This repository is not about building increasingly capable AI models.
+It is about designing the knowledge, governance, and operational systems that enable AI agents to operate reliably at scale.

+---